vm4422/vm4422.github.io/_pages/about.md

 # Bio

 I have been a software engineer at Meta (Facebook) since 2018, where I work in developer infrastructure.
-Before, I was a Research Scientist (postdoc) at Rice University from 2015-2018, working with [Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat) on the Pliny project.
+Before, I was a Research Scientist (postdoc) at Rice University from 2015-2018, working with [Swarat Chaudhuri](https://www.cs.utexas.edu/~swarat) and [Chris Jermaine](https://www.cs.rice.edu/~cmj4) on the Pliny project.
 Prior to that, I was a Ph.D. student at the [National University of Singapore](https://www.comp.nus.edu.sg) (NUS) from 2009-2014, advised by [Joxan Jaffar](https://www.comp.nus.edu.sg/~joxan).
 I interned at IBM Research India during my Ph.D., working with [Satish Chandra](https://sites.google.com/site/schandraacmorg).
-My Ph.D. background is originally in programming languages and formal methods, but my "ML coach" was [Chris Jermaine](https://www.cs.rice.edu/~cmj4) during my postdoc at Rice.
+My Ph.D. background is originally in programming languages and formal methods, and I became familiar with machine learning during my postdoc at Rice.
 I obtained my B.Computing also from NUS in 2009.

 My hometown is Chennai in south India.
 Outside research, I enjoy video games, backyard gardening, and traveling.